Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 - Share your manga list with friends
 - Keep a backup of your subscriptions
-- Import into tracking apps
+- Import into apps and websites
 - Organize your reading list

 ## Technical Details

-The bookmarklet:
+The Exporter:
 1. Auto-loads all subscriptions
 2. Extracts manga titles from page elements
 3. Removes formatting artifacts